Inca Trail 4 day Trek – Services & Prices

 Entrance to the thermal springs in Aguas Calientes (optional) US$6

-The optional night in Aguas Calientes, along with the associated accommodation, meals, entrance fees, bus tickets etc are not included.
-This can be arranged easily, independently (We can change the date of your train ticket if you advise us before paying the deposit).
+The optional night in Aguas Calientes, along with the associated accommodation, meals, entrance fees, bus tickets etc.

 Entrance fee to climb Huayna Picchu (optional) – Huayna Picchu is the tall mountain behind Machu Picchu – entrance tickets to Huayna Picchu should be purchased well in advance online.